 A Swedish songbird with a three-octave range who effortlessly bridged jazz, folk, and classical music, charming Duke Ellington and a nation.

-Alice Babs was not just a singer; she was a phenomenon of vocal agility and genre-defying curiosity.
-Born Hildur Alice Nilson in 1924 in Kalmar, Sweden, she was a child star, recording her first hit at age 12.
-Her voice, capable of spanning three octaves with a bell-like clarity, became a national treasure.
-While she mastered Swedish folk songs and schlager pop, it was in jazz that she found international fame, developing a sophisticated scat-singing style that drew comparisons to Ella Fitzgerald.
-Her collaboration with Duke Ellington in the 1960s and 70s, including the 'Sacred Concerts,' was a profound mutual admiration society; he called her his 'musical soul mate.'
-Babs also made history as Sweden's first-ever Eurovision entrant in 1958.
-In 1972, the royal court broke tradition by naming her a Court Singer, an honor previously reserved for opera vocalists, cementing her status as a unique and beloved artist who dissolved the boundaries between 'high' and popular art.
+Alice Babs recorded her first hit at age 12.
+Born Hildur Alice Nilson in Kalmar, Sweden, she possessed a voice spanning three octaves with bell-like clarity.
+She mastered Swedish folk songs and schlager pop, then developed a sophisticated scat-singing style in jazz that drew comparisons to Ella Fitzgerald.
+She collaborated with Duke Ellington in the 1960s and 70s on the 'Sacred Concerts'; he called her his 'musical soul mate.'
+Babs was Sweden's first Eurovision entrant in 1958.
+In 1972, the royal court named her a Court Singer, an honor previously reserved for opera vocalists.

 1901–1927